 Multi-country worldwide cover

-Global insurance provider with an extensive worldwide assistance network.
-Particularly valuable for long-stay travellers visiting multiple countries, with comprehensive cover options and experience across diverse destinations.
+A global insurance provider with an extensive worldwide assistance network that is particularly valuable for long-stay travellers visiting multiple countries.
+Comprehensive cover options and experience across diverse destinations make Allianz a solid choice for extended trips.

 Unlimited medical expenses (comprehensive)